tower9/hostblock/README.md

 .htaccess files allow to deny access to some parts of your site. .htaccess is just a default name of this file, it can be changed with Apache [AccessFileName](http://httpd.apache.org/docs/2.2/mod/core.html#accessfilename) directive.
 Access files are meant to be used for per-directory configuration.
 Access file, containing one or more configuration directives, is placed in directory and directives apply to that directory, including all subdirectories.
 While this file allows to change a lot of configuration directives, HostBlock is currently interested only in "Deny from x.x.x.x", where x.x.x.x is suspicious IP address.
 Directive "Deny from" is self-explanatory, it denys access from specified IP address - Apache will return HTTP code 403 Forbidden.

-Script searches for all lines that start with "Deny from" and checks if this IP address written in each line in in blacklist.
+Script searches for all lines that start with "Deny from" and checks if this IP address written in each line is in blacklist.
 If it is not in blacklist - line is removed.
 And the other way around, if blacklisted IP address is not found in access file, then new line "Deny from" is added at the end of file.

 ## Contribution

 Source code is available on [GitHub](https://github.com/tower9/hostblock).
 Just fork, edit and submit pull request.
 Please be clear on commit messages.

-## Features

- - Parses Apache access_log files to find suspicious activity
- - Parses SSHd log file to find failed login attempts
- - Runs as daemon
- - Counts failed logins and suspicious activity for each offending IP address
- - Counts refused SSHd connection count for each IP address
- - Each IP address that has suspicious activity count over configured one is considered evil and is added to access files (/ets/hosts.deny or .htaccess files)
- - Daemon keeps track of parsed file size to parse only new bytes in file not the whole file each time (until file is rotated)
- - Keeps data of all suspicious IP addresses with suspicious/failed login attempt count and date of last attempt
- - Respects blacklist - IP addresses in this file will be considered as evil permanently
- - Respects whitelist - IP addresses in this file will be ignored

 ## Future plans